WendelBarata/Python-Decorators/README.md

 7. **Retry**

    Automatically retries a function a specified number of times on failure.
 Useful for network requests and unreliable operations.

+8. **Deprecated**

+   Marks functions as deprecated and issues warnings when called.
+Helps maintain backward compatibility while encouraging migration to newer alternatives.